koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## Add a new file

-The next test is "should be able to add a new file".
 This is a simillar case with a previous case.
 I've implemented `appendInitialChildren` for the case.
 But this is not in a mounting phase.